 Your approach should be to determine the root cause of high latency.
 Adjusting VoIP Quality of Service settings can only get you so far.

-Use network diagnostic tools to keep tabs on jitter issues as they occur.
+Use network diagnostic tools to monitor jitter issues as they occur.
 Run tests at different times of the day to see if the jitter intensifies during specific periods.

 Digging underneath jitter helps you determine the pain point, whether it’s with your network, internet service provider (ISP), or other external factors.
 When you know the exact issue, you get the right head start to solve it.